sadgabriel/PyPower/README.md

 # PyPower
-Tools for game developing with pygame
+A templete for game developing with pygame